May I use these services?

 No. The program is tax-supported by federal, state, and (where appropriate) local government or private agencies.
 There is no direct cost to eligible readers.

-How are materials received from and returned to the library?
+How are materials received from the library?

 There are two ways to receive materials from the library: through the U.S. Postal Service and/or downloading from the Braille and Audio Reading Download (BARD)